 Overall, the writing is grounded most clearly in the present, directly engaging with personal feelings.
 There is a sense of searching which invites the listeners to have their own ‘moments’, and interpretations of these memories.

-could you tell us a bit about the inception of the album?
-Did you develop it with a concept around, or was it more a technical/compositional exploration?
+Could you tell us a bit about the inception of the album?
+Did you develop it with a concept around it, or was it more of a technical/compositional exploration?

 The main challenge of the record was working through the careful details of the production process.
 Editing, Mixing, Mastering.
 The cover design and album aesthetic.
 The painstaking attention to the overall concept/art object.
-The music itself on the record was composed more fluidly, very organically over the years, as life unfolded, preceding the production.
+The music on the record was composed more fluidly and organically over the years, as life unfolded, preceding the production.

 The image of the album artwork is by Phill Niblock, one of the big avant-garde references.
 Could you tell us a bit more about how it happened? and how has his work influenced your practice?

 Phill Niblock is a very inspiring figure for generations of artists.
 He released my debut album on his label XI Records in 2015, and over the years has always been a supportive figure in my compositional life.
 His photography has been featured on all three covers of my LPs, and this last selection for Moments, was particularly microscopic and cosmic feeling at the same time, which fit the music quite well.
 Working with Robert Beatty, who designed a custom font for the record, was incredible.
-His subtle sense of art design and colour choices were a perfect complement to the core image.
+His subtle sense of art design and colour choices perfectly complemented the core image.

 What is your relationship with new musical technologies nowadays?
 Do you incorporate any in your practice?